south-bend-code-works/intro-to-web-dev/lessons/module3/hotdog.md

 ---

-# Is a hotdog a sandwich?
+# Practice Problem: Is a hotdog a sandwich?

 ## Goal